UK bankers say EU has helped London financial centre thrive

 Eurosceptic lawmakers have criticised Brussels for piling new rules on banks in Britain at the risk of making the sector less competitive globally.

-Officials from two UK banks, HSBC (HSBA.L) and Barclays (BARC.L), said access to the EU's single market and its common rules was "crucial" and a key factor in London's success as Europe's biggest financial centre.
+Officials from two UK banks, HSBC and Barclays , said access to the EU's single market and its common rules was "crucial" and a key factor in London's success as Europe's biggest financial centre.

 "Harmonisation does make it easier for us," James Chew, HSBC's head of regulatory policy, told parliament's Treasury Select Committee.